keithalewis/winsock/README.md

 Sockets are pipes where the executables can be running on different machines connected by a network.
 Leslie Lamport defined a distributed system as "one in which the failure of a computer you didn't even know existed can render your own computer unusable."
-This library makes it easy to get to the subtle and difficult to reason about problems involved in networked computing.
+This library makes it easy to get to the subtle and difficult to reason about problems involved in distributed computing.
 It provides training wheels for the pesky minutia involved with creating sockets and setting them up for reading and writing.
 The socket API is quite ancient and by necessity deals with the low level machinery involved in shipping bits